-This is an old recipe that many folks remember their grandmothers making.
+Butter rolls is an old recipe that many folks remember their grandmothers making.
 The ooey-gooey dessert is made up of tender, flaky biscuit dough filled with butter, sprinkled with sugar and nutmeg or cinnamon, rolled into pinwheels, and baked in a rich, creamy sweetened milk sauce.
-The result is super tender, moist rolls that look like a cinnamon roll, but taste entirely different.
+The result is super tender, moist rolls that look like a cinnamon roll but taste entirely different.
 The sauce thickens into a custard of sorts and keeps the rolls tender and gooey.

-The other ingredient worth mentioning is nutmeg.
+- Could I use cinnamon in place of nutmeg?
 Nearly every old recipe I consulted, including the one I had in my recipe files, called for nutmeg.
-So I imagine that many grandmothers out there used nutmeg.
-And if you want it to taste just like hers, you’ll probably want to use nutmeg.
+I imagine that many grandmothers out there used nutmeg, so if you want it to taste just like theirs, you’ll probably want to use nutmeg.

 Old Fashioned Butter Rolls